|Researched by||John Readman||Refereed by||This information is not refereed|

 Off Chesil Bank, the epifaunal community dominated by Spirobranchus (as Pomatoceros) triqueter and Balanus crenatus decreased in cover in October as it was scoured away in winter storms, but recolonized in May to June (Gorzula, 1977).
 Warner (1985) reported that the community did not contain any persistent individuals but that recruitment was sufficiently predictable to result in a dynamic stability and a similar community, dominated by Spirobranchus (as Pomatoceros) triqueter, Balanus crenatus and Electra pilosa, (an encrusting bryozoan), was present in 1979, 1980 and 1983 (Riley & Ballerstedt, 2005).

-Shanks & Wright (1986), found that even small pebbles (<6 cm) that were thrown by wave action in Southern California shores could create patches in Chthamalus fissus aggregations and could smash owl limpets (Lottia gigantea).
-Average, estimated survivorship of limpets at a wave exposed site, with many loose cobbles and pebbles allowing greater levels of abrasion was 40% lower than at a sheltered site.
+Shanks & Wright (1986) found that even small pebbles (<6 cm) that were thrown by wave action in Southern California shores could create patches in Chthamalus fissus aggregations and could smash owl limpets (Lottia gigantea).
+The average, estimated, survivorship of limpets at a wave exposed site, with many loose cobbles and pebbles allowing greater levels of abrasion was 40% lower than at a sheltered site.
 Severe storms were observed to lead to an almost total destruction of local populations of limpets through abrasion by large rocks and boulders.

 Sensitivity assessment.
 The impact of surface abrasion will depend on the footprint, duration and magnitude of the pressure, however, persistent abrasion from scouring could result in a change to the similar biotope LR.FLR.CvOv.ScrFa (Connor et al., 2004).
-Resistance is assessed as ‘Low’ and recovery is ‘High’.
-Sensitivity is assessed as ‘Low’.
+Therefore, resistance is assessed as ‘Low’ and resilience as ‘High’ so that sensitivity is assessed as ‘Low’.

 |Not relevant (NR)||Not relevant (NR)||Not relevant (NR)|